kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 Now that you have learned how to install the environment and how to create your own NApp, you can publish it on |github|_.

-Before proceeding to the next section of this tutorial, go to |github_signup|_ sign_up page in order to create a github account.
+Before proceeding to the next section of this tutorial, go to |github_signup|_ page in order to create a github account.
 After you submit with the required fields, you will be asking to verify your email with text message sent to your email, After entering the code you will be redirected to github home page.